loonghao/dcc-mcp/README.md

 ## GitHub Actions Configuration

-This template uses GitHub Actions for CI/CD.
+This project uses GitHub Actions for CI/CD.
 The following workflows are included:

 - **Build and Release**: Tests the package on multiple Python versions and operating systems, and publishes to PyPI when a new release is created.
 - **Documentation**: Builds and deploys documentation to GitHub Pages.